Is Solar Panel Cleaning Worth It? The Numbers Don't Lie

 - Panels are newly installed and in a low-dust area

-What Professional Cleaning Actually Recovers
+Output Recovery: What Professional Solar Panel Cleaning Actually Delivers

 | Soiling Level at Time of Clean | Typical Output Recovery |